tytydraco/yessleep/out/Even_Though_I_Solo_Hiked_The_Pacific_Crest_Trail_Back_In_2019_I_Wasnt_Always_Alone.md

 "What do you want?"

-Now, it was clearly mocking me and at this point, I was truly scared.
+Now, it was clearly mocking me and at this point, I was really scared.

 With nowhere to go though, I decided to stay in my tent until morning.